HEaslea/SDE_Notes/OpenGL/OpenGL Textures.md

 Now, we have the image data connected and bound up.

-Generating Mipmaps, means that, thank fucking god, we don't have to do it ourselves.
+Generating Mipmaps, means that, thank god, we don't have to do it ourselves.

 Then it's a good idea from the `stbi_image` to then free the image, freeing the space in memory.
 `stbi_image_free(data)`.